tejaspolu/chatpdf/README.md

-# ChatPDF
+# chatpdf
-**ChatPDF** is a serverless application that allows users to upload PDFs, extract their content as text, and ask questions about the PDF using LangChain, with answers based on the PDF content.
+**chatpdf** is a serverless application that allows users to upload pdfs and ask questions about the document

-## Features
+## features
-- Upload PDFs and extract text
+- upload pdfs and extract text
-- Store PDF text in Amazon S3
+- store pdf text in amazon s3
-- Ask questions about the PDF content using LangChain for responses
+- ask questions about the pdf content using langchain for responses
-- Conversation history saved in DynamoDB
+- conversation history saved in dynamodb
-- User authentication via Amazon Cognito
+- user authentication via amazon cognito
-- Backend powered by Express.js
+- backend powered by express.js

-## Tech Stack
+## tech stack
-- **Backend**: Express.js, Node.js, AWS Lambda, LangChain
+- **backend**: express.js, node.js, aws lambda, langchain
-- **Storage**: Amazon S3, DynamoDB
+- **storage**: amazon s3, dynamodb
-- **Authentication**: Amazon Cognito
+- **authentication**: amazon cognito
-- **PDF Processing**: OpenCV
+- **pdf processing**: opencv